Ghashiram Kotwal

 Ghashiram Kotwal is a Marathi play written by playwright Vijay Tendulkar in 1972 as a response to the rise of a local political party, in Maharashtra.
 The play is a political satire, written as historical drama.
 It is based on the life of Nana Phadnavis (1741–1800), one of the prominent ministers in the court of the Peshwa of Pune and Ghashiram Kotwal, the police chief of the city.
-Its theme is how men in power give rise to ideologies to serve their purposes, and later destroy them when they become useless.
+Its theme is how men in power give rise to ideologies to serve their purposes, and later destroy them when they become useless.Jayant Karve and an American professor Eleanor Zelliot jointly translated Ghashiram Kotwal from the Marathi into English (Calcutta, 1984).
 It was first performed on 16 December 1972, by the Progressive Dramatic Association in Pune.
 Jabbar Patel's production of the play in 1973 is considered a classic in Modern Indian Theatre.

 History

 Tendulkar based his play on a 1863 story by author-historian Moroba Kanhoba who tossed together history and fiction to write Ghashiram Kotwal and saw it as something of a simple morality play.